-During 2021, FSAP reviewed twelve new applications from entities that wished to register.
-FSAP received five of the twelve applications in 2021, and the approval process was still underway for all five of those as of December 31, 2021.
-The other seven applications were received in previous years: three in 2019 and four in 2020.
-Of these, one application from 2019 and two applications from 2020 were approved in 2021, and the other four applications were still under review as of the end of 2021.
-One application from 2020 was denied in 2021.
+During 2022, FSAP reviewed 15 new registration applications from entities that wished to register.
+FSAP received seven of those applications in 2022, and the approval process was still underway for six of those as of December 31, 2022 (the remaining one application from 2022 was withdrawn during the year).
+The other eight applications had been received in previous years: two in 2019, one in 2020, and five in 2021.
+Of these, three applications from 2021 were approved in 2022.
+Two applications (one from 2020 and one from 2021) were withdrawn, and the other three applications were still under review as of the end of 2022.
+In total, three new registration applications were approved in 2022.